 Integrate these five key habits to help combat how climate change can negatively affect your skin:

 1. SUNSCREEN!!!
 UV rays are harsher each year.
 Whenever you are in direct sunlight, you need to reapply sunscreen every 2-3 hours.
 Sunscreen in your make-up is not enough.
-I sell Skin Scripts Sunblook (30) that I mix with moisturizer in the morning or after each facial to protect skin.
+I sell both DMK and Skin Scripts Sunblook (30) that I mix with moisturizer in the morning or after each facial to protect skin.

 2. Skincare at home: I recommend my clients have a home skincare regimen where they cleanse, tone and moisturize in the morning and evening before bed.
 There are so many pollutants that the human eye can’t see that my mag lamp can detect in an instant.
-Often people with oily skin don’t think it’s necessary to moisturize, however moisturizer can help reduce sebum production (which can cause blackheads) and add better texture to the skin.
+Often people with oily skin don’t think it’s necessary to moisturize, however a moisturizer can help reduce sebum production (which can cause blackheads) and add better texture to the skin.

 3. Exfoliate, exfoliate, exfoliate: Once you have your home skincare process down, it’s time to add an exfoliant.
 Exfoliation helps shed dead skin cells, reduce acne and unclog pores.
 I usually recommend exfoliating 1-2 times per week, however it depends highly on your skin type.
 Serums are also necessary vitamins that help with collagen and elastin production to promote anti-aging.

-As an Esthetician and skincare specialist, I read all the literature I can get my hands on.
+As an Esthetician and skincare Specialist, I read all the literature I can get my hands on.
 Experts advise people as young as 18 to start using anti-aging skincare products.
 It’s never too soon to develop habits that will keep you and your skin healthy

 Please feel free to email me with questions at firstname.lastname@example.org.